hphelion/documentation/mc.compute.networks.manage-subnet.md

 ##Editing a subnet## {#Editing}

-To modify details of your subnet (such as the name, gateway IP axdress, host routes, and so on), you can use the edit subnet details screen.
+To modify details of your subnet (such as the name, gateway IP address, host routes, and so on), you can use the edit subnet details screen.
 There are

 From the main networks screen, click the name of the subnet you want to modify in the `Subnets` column of the `Networks` list: